NeuracoreAI/neuracore/examples/README.md

 ### Local Model Deployment
 The local deployment example shows how to:
-- Download a trained model from Neuracore
-- Deploy and run the model locally
+- Deploy and run a model locally
 - Visualize the model's performance